w3c/wai-media-guide/sign-languages.md

 Sign language is not required by most policies.

-Sign language is in the [WCAG standard](https://wai-media-guide.netlify.com/design-develop/media/planning/#standards) at Level AAA.
+Sign language is in the WCAG standard at Level AAA. _(The Planning page of this resource introduces the [WCAG Standard](https://wai-media-guide.netlify.com/design-develop/media/planning/#wcag-standard).)_

 ## Skills and Tools